 The need for information and communication experts has only grown as new technologies come about and businesses recognise its importance.

-This course provides specialisations and cross-discipline approaches that allow you to master real-world ICT issues while tailoring your learning needs to suit your career goals.
+This program provides majors and cross-discipline approaches that allow you to master real-world ICT issues while tailoring your learning needs to suit your career goals.

 Lead the tech world

 Develop the technical efficiency to be a highly sought-after leader in a fast-paced information and communications technology industry.
 The Master of Information Technology offers multiple majors covering ICT disciplines such as networking, distributed computing, artificial intelligence, cybersecurity, web and mobile computing.
 With the flexibility to study areas such as management, health informatics and data analytics, this program provides broader skill sets for those looking to balance business needs with technological solutions.